"Many might go to heaven with half the labor they go to hell."

 open/close all folders

 - In the first House of the Dead, getting the bad ending where Sophie returns as a zombie is even harder than getting the good ending where she's miraculously alive.
 This is doubly true on the PC version.
 The bad ending only occurs if your number of continues used ends in a 0 (for most people, this means they can't die at all to get the bad ending), while you get the good ending for scoring more than 62,000 points by the end of the game (which is fairly easy to do).
+What really makes the bad ending fall into this is that the good ending overrides the bad ending; thus, to see the bad ending, you need less than 62,000 points and to have a number of continues ending in 0.

 - In The Hunt rewards a well done one credit playthrough with such an ending — your submarine fails to escape the exploding base and perishes along with it.
 Finishing the game in multiplayer also results in disaster.
 The good ending is achieved if you saw the continue screen at least once AND end the game on single player.

 - While none of the endings in Spec Ops: The Line could be considered good, three of them come from the game's epilogue.
-The best ending happens if you surrender to the rescue squad while the other two happen if you try to kill them instead.
+The best ending happens if you surrender to the rescue squad, while the other two happen if you try to kill them instead.
 One happens if you die, and the ending in question happens if you manage to kill them all.

 - Collect all the hidden memories in Aquaria, and you get to see Naija taken away from her happy family life by her mother, who comes out of absolutely nowhere to Mind Rape and kidnap her daughter.

 - Though the bad ending of Castlevania Dawn of Sorrow is pretty easy to get, it unlocks Julius Mode, which is basically an extension of the bad ending revolving around Julius, Yoko and Alucard teaming up to kill Soma after he becomes Dracula.
+Julius Mode is tough as nuts to complete.

 - In the My Little Pony: Friendship Is Magic fangame Super Filly Adventure, getting the worst ending requires you to see all possible dialogues for every character and have your computer clock set to a time between 11 pm and 6 am when you play the game.